SamanFekri/QouteOfDay/README.md

-### 📅 Monday, 19 January, 2026
+### 📅 Tuesday, 20 January, 2026
 ------
 ### Events
 ------
-Here are some significant events that have occurred in the USA on January 19:
+Here are some notable events in the USA that occur on January 20:

-- **1779:** The Stanford River battle occurred during the American Revolutionary War.

-- **1809:** Edgar Allan Poe, the famous American writer known for his macabre and mysterious works, was born in Boston, Massachusetts.

-- **1840:** The first department store in the U.S., known as Tenth Street Workshop, opened in New York City.

-- **1883:** A.Key act pushing the Chattanooga
+- **Inauguration Day**: This day marks the official inauguration of the President of the United States.
+Historically, it takes place every four years on January 20 following the presidential election.

+- **National Fig Newton Day**: Celebrating the popular cookie, National Fig Newton Day acknowledges this classic snack that's been enjoyed by many for generations.

+These are some examples of events associated with January 20 in the United States
 ### Positive Qoute
 ------
-"Every little step counts on the path to greatness! 🌟🚶‍♂️✨ Keep moving forward!"
+"🌟 Every day is a new beginning.
+Take a deep breath and start again! 🌈✨"